candide-guevara/handy-scripts-for-work/scripts/migration_procedure.md

 * Backup virtual machines disks and iso images+licences_keys
 * Run a BTRFS [scrub][5] on Bifrost
 * Create snapshots on Lucian_PrioA/B/C
-* Create /home backup to /media/BifrostSnap/ArngrimHome
+* Backup /home in /media/BifrostSnap/ArngrimHome using shell function `backup_home` (but manually snapshot)
+    * check you can restore your ssh keys
+    * check you can restore `.bash_history`
 * Do an extra backup : /media/Lucian_PrioA, /media/Lucian_PrioB